graphsignal/graphsignal-python/README.md

 ## Overhead

-Although profiling may add some overhead to applications, Graphsignal Profiler only profiles certain spans, e.g. training batches or predictions, automatically limiting the overhead.
+Although profiling may add some overhead to applications, Graphsignal Profiler only profiles certain steps, e.g. training batches or predictions, automatically limiting the overhead.

 ## Security and Privacy